Professor of Law

 - “The Evolving Business and Society Landscape: Can Human Rights Make a Difference,” in THE BUSINESS & HUMAN RIGHTS LANDSCAPE: MOVING FORWARD, LOOKING BACK, Cambridge University Press (2015)(Martin & Bravo, eds.)

-- “Transnational Corporations as Bystanders under International Law,” in BUSINESS AND HUMAN RIGHTS, Sage Publications (2013)(Manoj Sinha, ed).
+- “Transnational Corporations as Bystanders under International Law,” (with Michael Addo) in BUSINESS AND HUMAN RIGHTS, Sage Publications (2013)(Manoj Sinha, ed).

-- Faculty Co-Administrator, Trade Law in Geneva (Lomonosov University)
+- Faculty Co-Administrator, Human Rights and Trade Law in Geneva (Geneva Academy)

 - Faculty Co-Administrator, Comparative Law in Mexico (University of Guanajuato)